-CR.VIS - Visible Detector (CCD) and Filter Requirements Field of View The field of view occupied by visible detectors shall be 0.5 x 0.5 square degrees Half of square area on focal CCD Wavelength Coverage The CCDs shall be sensitive to wavelengths in the range 0.3-1.0 microns CCD Radiation Specification TBD CCD Pixel Size The pixel size of the CCDs shall be 10 um square CCD Pixel Count The detector will be made up of 72 CCDs with each being a 2900x2900 pixel array.
-CCD Read Noise The average read noise for CCDs shall be below 6 e- below CCD Read Time The read time for CCDs shall be <= 21s (4-node readout, 100 kHz) CCD Integration time The integration time for the CCDs shall be time approx 125s which corresponds to one sub- frame ray events.
+CR.VIS - Visible Detector (CCD) and Filter Requirements Field of View The field of view occupied by visible detectors shall be $0.5 \ge 0.5$ square degrees Half of square area on foca CCD Wavelength Coverage The CCDs shall be sensitive to wavelengths in the range 0.3-1.0 microns CCD Radiation Specification TBD CCD Pixel Size The pixel size of the CCDs shall be 10 um square CCD Pixel Count The detector will be made up of 72 CCDs with each being a 2900x2900 pixel array.
+CCD Read Noise The average read noise for CCDs shall be below 6 e- CCD Read Time The read time for CCDs shall be <= 21s (4-node readout, 100 kHz) CCD Integration time The integration time for the CCDs shall be approx 125s which corresponds to one sub-frame Integration time limited by cosmic ray events.
 Visual Filter Bands The CCDs will be covered by filters from 6 different visual bands, centre frequencies TBD